OHFLesvos/ohf-community/readme.md

 For more information see https://laravel.com/docs/installation

-You have to compile the frontend assets (see below) in order for Javascript and CSS files to be generated in the public web folder.
+You have to compile the frontend assets (see below) in order for Javascript and CSS files to be available in the public web folder.

 Login with Google OAuth
 -----------------------